mitranim/wordplay/readme.md

 maintunance (when you also tune something up) © LR

-ambi-sinister (incompetent with both hands) © TP
+ambi-sinister (incompetent with both hands) © Terry Pratchett

 alleygator (lurks and snatches in tight quarters) © M